danwallach/VoteBox-v2/java/README.md

 ## Run
 Run `./gradlew run` as root.

+## Install
+Running through Gradle is impractical for production.
+To build the application
+locally:

+`./gradlew installApp`

+This will package the application and all dependencies into JARs and place them in the directory `build/install/ballotbox`.
+To run the installed application, run as root:

+`build/install/ballotbox/bin/ballotbox`

 ## Deploy
-Running directly through Gradle is impractical in a deployment setting.
 To package the application in a self-contained archive package:

 `./gradlew distTar`